polotno-project/polotno-site/docs/store.md

 ### `store.addFont({ fontFamily, url })`

-The function to add new custom font to the project.
+The function to add a new custom font to the user project.
+Added fonts will be saved into exported JSON.
+If you want to add fonts available globally (ignored in JSON export), take a look into [Fonts Tutorial](/docs/config#how-to-change-available-fonts).

 ```js
 store.addFont({